Statement on Self-Reporting and Bystander Intervention:

 3. Cooperate with University Officials following the incident

 In some cases judicial actions may be reduced or not imposed.
 In all cases, the incident will be documented in the student's conduct file.
-Participation in any program as a result of this policy shall not be noted on the student's judicial record.
+Participation in any program as a result of this policy shall not be noted on the student's conduct record.

 The health and safety of the member of the WKU community is of paramount concern.
 Therefore, students need to seek immediate medical attention for themselves or others when someone's health and or safety are at risk.